 Everyone enjoys a nice break eating out with friends or family.
-But remember, food can get contaminated anywhere – so it’s important to follow food safety practices – no matter who prepares the meal or where you eat it.
+But remember, food can get contaminated anywhere – so it’s important to observe that food safety practices are being followed – no matter who prepares the meal or where you eat it.

 Although contamination of food can occur at any point from farm to table, restaurant food workers are a common source of foodborne illness.

-Most of these incidents are caused by the poor food safety practices of restaurant workers.
+Most of the food illness incidents are caused by the poor food safety practices of restaurant workers.
 The most common causes of outbreaks in restaurants are sick workers spreading their germs onto the food and touching the food with their bare hands.

 Food Safety Training is Essential to Public Health